 Promotes the brand and sells the products.
-A good application engineer can easily become a marketing or sales executive if he has an interest in sales.
+A good application engineer can quickly become a marketing or sales executive if he has an interest in sales.

 How to become a VLSI engineer?
 What are the industry’s skill requirements to be a VLSI engineer?

 In the VLSI domain, if you are really passionate about electronics engineering, you would perform well and grow fast.
-It’s very easy to differentiate yourself from others because you are competing only with the other electronics engineer.
+It’s straightforward to differentiate yourself from others because you are competing only with the other electronics engineer.

 What is the average salary of a VLSI engineer?